rhoyaki/PIC-16B-Final-Project/README.md

 30-33% MAPE on unseen data **without** 'rating' column

 **Lasso Model**
-~38.4% MAPE on validation data.
+~38.4% MAPE on validation data, and a 44.0% MAPE on unseen data.

 **Additional Data Model (FNN)**
 50 - 53% MAPE on the validation set, and a 52.0% MAPE on unseen data.